 Students with disabilities in Invercargill now have their own supermarket to master real-world skills.

-Front-Line Training has opened a Mini Woolies site — a fully functional replica supermarket complete with fresh food sections, grocery shelves, working registers and Woolworths uniforms.
+Front-Line Training opened a Mini Woolies site on Friday — a fully functional replica supermarket complete with fresh food sections, grocery shelves, working registers and Woolworths uniforms.

 The programme lets young people with disabilities practice handling money, scanning groceries, managing stock and providing customer service in a safe environment.

-Since 2018, Woolworths has partnered with Fujitsu to build these simulated supermarkets across Australia and New Zealand.
-Invercargill's is the eighth site in New Zealand.
+Since 2018, more than 8,800 students with disabilities have been through Mini Woolies programmes across Australia and New Zealand.
+Invercargill's is the eighth New Zealand site.

 The replica mirrors every aspect of a real supermarket.
 Students use baskets for fresh food, stock shelves with groceries, and scan items using fully operational registers at checkout.
 Ticketing and signage match the real thing.